 Service organizations have multiple third-party reporting options, leading to questions about which is the most effective way to communicate their control environment to users.
 The American Institute of CPAs (AICPA) developed service organization control (SOC) reports to communicate those controls, but organizations must understand which report to utilize to best help users determine the risks associated with outsourcing providers.

-In addition to traditional SOC 1, 2 and 3 reports, the AICPA recently developed a SOC for cybersecurity framework.
+In addition to traditional SOC 1, 2 and 3 reports, the AICPA recently developed a SOC report for cybersecurity.
 This report is in response to growing pressure for service organizations to document and detail their controls and ability to detect and respond to evolving and emerging cybersecurity threats.

 The four SOC reports have distinctly different purposes, intended audiences, structure and control objectives.
-For example, the purpose of each report is a key in determining which is most appropriate for a service organization:
+Consequently, understanding the purpose of each report is a key in determining which is most appropriate for a service organization: